jordansissel/ruby-arr-pm/README.md

 and write RPMs without requiring and endless chain of dependencies and most especially without requiring root access to get things going.

+Mainly, if I try to build librpm myself, I get this: "configure: error: missing required NSPR / NSS header" and I'm not the burden of dependency resolution on fpm users.

 ## API ideas

 It should be possible to do a read+modify+write on an RPM.